Stock Based Compensation

 Activity related to stock options for 2016 is as follows:

 Additional information relating to stock options is as follows:

 Restricted Stock Units

-The weighted average grant date fair values of performance-based and time-based restricted stock units granted during 2019, 2018 and 2017 are as follows:
+The weighted average grant date fair values of restricted stock units granted during 2016, 2015 and 2014 are as follows:

 The fair value of the Target Shares and restricted stock awards are based on the fair value of the underlying shares on the date of grant.
 The fair value of the portion of the Target Shares that relate to a relative TSR performance objective was determined using a Monte Carlo simulation analysis to estimate the total shareholder return ranking of the Company among a twelve-company executive compensation peer group over the remaining performance periods.
 The expected volatility of the Company’s common stock at the date of grant was estimated based on a historical average volatility rate for the approximate three-year performance period.
 The dividend yield assumption was based on historical and anticipated dividend payouts.
 The risk-free interest rate assumption was based on observed interest rates consistent with the approximate three-year performance measurement period.